 Ubuntu Phone – First Look

 Ubuntu might be familiar to you, being the most popular Linux distribution, with Unity environment.
 As mentioned earlier, Ubuntu Touch is the upcoming mobile platform from Canonical, expected to power many smart devices including your smartphones.
-Unlike Android or iOS, developers have designed Ubuntu Touch in special way work perfect in low-end configuration smartphones and hence to enrich low-budget smartphone market.
-Canonical unveiled this mobile platform in January 2nd 2013 while they released Ubuntu Touch Developer Preview on 21st February 2013.
+Unlike Android or iOS, developers have designed Ubuntu Touch in a special way work perfect in low-end configuration smartphones and hence to enrich low-budget smartphone market.
+Canonical unveiled this mobile platform on January 2nd, 2013 while they released Ubuntu Touch Developer Preview on 21st February 2013.

 This platform makes use of same Linux kernel of Android, which explicitly means that majority of Android smartphones will support this operating system.
 In addition, Ubuntu Touch utilizes the same building technology of Ubuntu Desktop OS, so that each app developed for Ubuntu will be compatible with Ubuntu Touch.
 Since the OS is coming from the famous Linux community, the OS may become a stronger rival to Google Android because Canonical is the same venture, who made Ubuntu OS this much popular.